Why we need to ditch certainty and embrace uncertainty

 Our brains really are marvellous – just think of all the incredible discoveries and creativity and achievements of the human race.
 The brain is the catalyst for them all.

-But behind all these marvellous accomplishments lies a rather odd design “feature” – the part of our body that allows us to achieve inspired results is wired to keep us out of the zone where we can get those results.
+But behind all these marvellous accomplishments lies a rather odd design “feature” – the part of our body that allows us to achieve inspired results is also wired to keep us out of the zone where we can get those results.

 Cartoon, Awkward Yeti: Heart wants to do new things, but Brain is worried it will be uncomfortable, but then thanks Heart.